polterguy/polterguy.github.io/tutorials/http-rest/index.md

 By removing the complex parts from your resulting code, maintaining things becomes much easier for both yourself in the future, in addition to obviously also any junior developers inheriting your project later down the road.

-> EVERYTHING is "syntax"
+> Everything is "syntax"

 With the above we imply that the less syntax you've got, and the less lines of code you've got, the easier it becomes to maintain things in the future.
-Of course, if you compare the above **[http.get]** invocation to the average C# equivalent, you'll rapidly understand the benefits.
+The primary axiom around which Hyperlambda evolves, is that code is technical debt, implying the less code you've got, the less technical debt you have.
+Technical debt again is a _bad_ thing!

 ## POSTing, PUTing and PATCHing data